-For the past three months, I’ve posted photos from our Cuba trip to my Instagram account.
 It was a lightning quick jaunt.
-We spent just over two days in Havana.
+My wife I and I spent just over two days in Havana in February 2019, as part of a musical cruise to Cuba and back with the great American troubadour Susan Werner.
 Yet the place stuck with me in a way few other places I’ve traveled out of the country have, except for Italy (and that’s partly because my father was born there.)

 I claim no grand comprehension of the challenge of life in the one Cuban city I’ve set foot in, and for less than 24 hours total.
-As Susan Werner and I discuss in the video, the legacy bequeathed Cuba by Che and the Castro brothers—to say nothing of the Dulles brothers (John Foster and Allen)—“Es complicado.”
+As Susan Werner and I discuss in my video profile of her and the songs Cuba inspired her to write, the legacy bequeathed Cuba by Che and the Castro brothers — to say nothing of the Dulles brothers, John Foster and Allen — “Es complicado.”

 We were fortunate to take tours on separate days led by informed, passionate, well-educated Cuban millennials.
 One was a Japanese-Cuban fellow, the other a thoughtful Cubana.
 Both long to visit America.
 They keep up on world news via recently relaxed restrictions on Internet content available on their cellphones.

 Given that I know next-to-nada of the lived reality of Havana, I hesitate to make know-it-all observations from a drive-by visit.
-I’ll let you draw out any truths—simple or complicado—from your own gaze of what I chose to gaze upon (in what will be a two- or three-part “HavanaGrams” series.)
+I’ll let you draw out any truths — simple or complicado — from your own gaze of what I chose to gaze upon.
 I hesitate even to qualify what I was looking at, not being a seasoned, culture-hopping, truth-seeking photographer.
 (Like this guy, a former colleague whose Instagram feed I recommend to you).

-Is the sad-looking woman on the stoop a portrait of Earth’s dispossessed, in stark contrast to the Flower Lady coming her way, whose outfit looks like it’s electrified?
+Is the sad-looking woman on the stoop a daunting portrait of Earth’s dispossessed, in stark contrast to the Flower Lady coming her way whose outfit looks like it’s electrified?
 Is that newspaper beside the seemingly sad woman her morning read, before she goes to work?
-Or is she, too, weary from keeping herself and her family alive, beside a fat newspaper delivered to whoever lives behind those impressive, bolted wooden doors worthy of a castle?
+Or is she, too, weary from keeping herself and her family alive, beside a fat newspaper delivered to whomever lives behind those impressive, bolted wooden doors worthy of a castle?

-But were you to take an overhead shot of almost any of the thousands of Instagram photos of candy-colored cars, gorgeous Cubanas, and super-saturated streetshots, you’d see what lies behind the shooter.
+But were you to take an overhead shot of almost any of the thousands of photos on Instagram of candy-colored cars, gorgeous Cubanas, and super-saturated streetshots, you would see what lies behind the shooter.
 It might be what appears to be a Soviet-era, chock-a-block apartment building like this below from Havana.

 The add-on wasn’t enough.
 The comment dogged him in debates and primaries to come.
 Cuba remains a minefield, at least for American politicians.
 The stiffening of America’s embargo—yet another Trump finger-to-the-eye of an Obama achievement, yet another instance of his cruelty—is one more reason to long for that man-child to be swept into history’s dustbin.